mimoduo/mimogear/docs/postcss/utilities.md

 * compartment: creates a centered column given a particular width
 * cover: completely overlaps an element onto a container
 * font-face: imports various font files
-* list-reset: resets browser default list styles
+* list-reset: resets default browser styles of lists
-* media-query: calls the specified media query set
+* media-query: calls the specified media query

 ##Accessibility

 There are two accessibility mixins both of which refer to visually hiding and unhiding elements from the page.
-An example of using both in tandem can be found on the skip link integrated by default into Mimogear.
-The following example hides the map-label visually by default and is then revealed on focus.
+An example of using both in tandem can be found on the skip link included by default into Mimogear.
+The following example visually hides the map-label and is then reset on focus.

 **Postcss**